 What is the AWS outage?

-What AWS services may go down?
+Can AWS services go down?

 Any of the AWS services may go down at any time without notice.
 This is because AWS is a cloud computing platform and, as such, is subject to the laws of physics.
 In particular, the heat from the sun can cause data centers to overheat, leading to service outages.
 Additionally, severe weather conditions can also lead to service disruptions.
 For example, hurricanes can knock out power lines, and flooding can damage equipment.
 Finally, earthquakes can also disrupt service by causing physical damage to infrastructure.
 Therefore, it is important to know that any AWS services may go down at any time and plan accordingly.